-- NRWT 30% or 15% of the dividend is deducted when it's paid to you. - Imputation credits a portion of the tax paid by the company on its profits. - You cannot claim imputation or franking credits from dividends paid to you while you're a non-resident but you can claim any excess imputation credits you received while you were resident in New Zealand because these can be offset against tax payable on "other income".
-If you have excess imputation credits to bring forward see page 26. - If the dividend does not have NRWT deducted, RWT would generally be deducted at 33%.
+- NRWT 30% or 15% of the dividend is deducted when it is paid to you. - Imputation credits a portion of the tax paid by the company on its profits.

+You cannot claim imputation or franking credits from dividends paid to you while you're a nonresident but you can claim any excess imputation credits you received while you were resident in New Zealand because these can be offset against tax payable on "other income".
+If you have excess imputation credits to bring forward - see page 27.

+- If the dividend does not have NRWT deducted, RWT would generally be deducted at 33%.

-From each dividend statement, show at Question 10:
+From each dividend statement, show at Question 13: